oqolarte/oblong/content/log/acuzar.md

 no slippers,
 and no bottles of water.
 We had to call the reception for towels and water multiple times.
+If love motels can provide it by default---as per my friends *\*wink\**---then why can't this pricey resort?

 The split-type aircon unit leaked, creating an unpleasant puddle.
 Supposedly there's a water heater,